Titanium alloys: Beta-titanium

 Beta titanium alloys exhibit the BCC allotropic form of titanium (called beta).
 Elements used in this alloy are one or more of the following other than titanium in varying amounts.
 These are molybdenum, vanadium, niobium, tantalum, zirconium, manganese, iron, chromium, cobalt, nickel, and copper.

-The titanium alloys have excellent formability and can be easily welded.
+Beta titanium alloys have excellent formability and can be easily welded.

 Beta titanium is nowadays largely utilized in the orthodontic field and was adopted for orthodontics use in the 1980s.
 This type of alloy replaced stainless steel for certain uses, as stainless steel had dominated orthodontics since the 1960s.
 It has strength/modulus of elasticity ratios almost twice those of 18-8 austenitic stainless steel, larger elastic deflections in springs, and reduced force per unit displacement 2.2 times below those of stainless steel appliances.

 Some of the beta titanium alloys can convert to hard and brittle hexagonal omega-titanium at cryogenic temperatures or under influence of ionizing radiation.

+Omega-titanium

 Transition temperature

 The crystal structure of titanium at ambient temperature and pressure is close-packed hexagonal α phase with a c/a ratio of 1.587.
 At about 890 °C, the titanium undergoes an allotropic transformation to a body-centred cubic β phase which remains stable to the melting temperature.

 Some alloying elements, called alpha stabilizers, raise the alpha-to-beta transition temperature, while others (beta stabilizers) lower the transition temperature.
 Aluminium, gallium, germanium, carbon, oxygen and nitrogen are alpha stabilizers.
 Molybdenum, vanadium, tantalum, niobium, manganese, iron, chromium, cobalt, nickel, copper and silicon are beta stabilizers.